BlueDragonX/arduino-canbus-monitor/README.md

 ### Create CAN device
 ```
-sudo slcan_attach -f -s4 -o /dev/ttyUSB0
-sudo slcand -S 115200 /dev/ttyUSB0 can0
+sudo slcand -o -c -s6 -S 115200 /dev/ttyAMC0 slcan0
-sudo ifconfig can0 up
+sudo ip link slcan0 up
 ```
-where 115200 is port speed, `/dev/ttyUSB0` - name of your arduino device. can be different
+where 115200 is port speed, `/dev/ttyAMC0` - name of your arduino device. can be different

 ### To dump running traffic
 ```
-candump can0
+candump slcan0
 ```

 ### To delete CAN device